 Marcus: That’s really what it comes down to – it’s all solving problems.
 At the end of the day, we all have similar problems, but different issues in the industry.
 We’ve talked about staffing, we’ve talked about pay, we’ve talked about motivating people, we’ve talked about education and the pipeline.
 All these things are very similar across the spectrum, so we can all connect into that.
 I definitely want us to be engaged, understand what’s going on in the community, and if we can solve some problems along the way then even better.

 Matt: Who is somebody that you feel is doing something right and innovative for the tech community in Tampa?

 Marcus: Luis Beaumier – he’s the CIO at PwC.
 They’re going through a transition where they’re trying to change the paradigm of IT.
-One of the things he’s been talking a lot about is, it’s not IT, it’s Technology – the growing expansion of all things.
+One of the things he talks a lot about is, it’s not IT, it’s Technology.
+The growing expansion of all things.

 The problem IT always has is, it spends a lot of time getting people not to do things, or to comply with things.
 So it’s taking a more holistic approach and bringing it in and saying, “Look, we’re all one family here, let’s break down the silos.”
 They’re doing a lot of DevOps over there.
 He’s figured it out and now he’s operationalizing it there.